userxy79/samba-copy-tool-windows/README.md

 ## 📦 Who Is It For?

 - IT admins who want to provide a safe, simple transfer tool to users
-- End users who need to copy files to/from a network share without using the command line
+- End users who need to copy files or folders to/from a network share without using the command line
 - Anyone looking for a portable, GUI-based alternative to Robocopy

 ---